 The 2018 program highlights also include the Tarnanthi Art Fair, an annual event for buying works of art direct from Aboriginal and Torres Strait Islander artists and art centres, and panpa-panpalya, a public symposium modelled on the Kaurna philosophy of gathering to exchange and share knowledge.

 John Mawurndjul: I am the old and the new has been developed and co presented by the Museum of Contemporary Art Australia (MCA) and the Art Gallery of South Australia, in association with Maningrida Arts & Culture.
 It is presented as part of Tarnanthi in partnership with BHP and with the support of the Government of South Australia.

 25-28 Oct 2018

 Aboriginal and Torres Strait Islander peoples are respectfully advised that the following videos may contain the images of people who have passed away.

 Tarnanthi is led by Artistic Director Nici Cumpston, the Art Gallery of South Australia’s Curator of Aboriginal and Torres Strait Islander Art.
-Of Afghan, English, Irish and Barkindji heritage, Nici is a descendant of the Darling River people of northern NSW and is culturally affiliated with the River Murray people in South Australia.
+Cumpston is a proud Barkandji artist, writer, and educator who is also of Afghan, English and Irish heritage.
+She is a descendant of the people of the Barka, the Darling River, in far western New South Wales.
 Her career has been characterised by working closely with Aboriginal and Torres Strait Islander artists to bring new work and new ways of seeing to wider audiences.